CTS technology can be used to aid the decarbonisation of aviation in numerous applications across airports.

 - Capital savings reducing converters

-- Ground power to remote stands with CTS
+- Supply ground power to remote stands with CTS

 - Increased resilience by providing power distribution